 Measles was once considered eliminated in the United States.
-Now, due to international travel and falling immunization rates in the United States, we are facing large outbreaks, mostly affecting unvaccinated people.
-As of May 2025, the largest outbreak is in West Texas.
-There have been 1,046 cases nationwide and three deaths.
+Now, due to falling immunization rates in the United States, we are facing large outbreaks, mostly affecting unvaccinated people.
+As of January 2026 the closest large outbreak is in Upstate South Carolina, with 700 cases– updated SC dashboard.

 Measles is highly contagious.
 If someone has measles, up to 90 percent of unvaccinated people nearby will become infected.
 An unvaccinated person can get measles just by being in a room where a person with measles has been.
 This can happen even up to 2 hours after that person has left the area.
 Serious complications of measles include pneumonia and encephalitis (brain inflammation), and even death.
 Children less than 5 years old are particularly at risk.